craig8196/the-river-protocol/README.md

 UMTU: User MTU

-## Dependencies/Technologies
+## Node.js
+Node.js was chosen for the mockup in this repository.
+Node.js has asynchronous behavior.
+The implementation in this repository is intended to allow for adjusting and fine-tuning the design and chosen algorithms.

+### Dependencies
+See package.json for extra or dev dependencies.

+Native:
 * dgram: For sending data fast and independent of order.

+Community:
+* enumify: For creating enums used in state-machines.
 * long: For timestamps and uint64 type values.
 * sodium-native: For security.
 Seems to have the best interface and support.

-* See package.json for minor dependencies.
+### Buffers
+The `Buffer.allocUnsafe` method is used for performance and should be used for short-term values;
+it slices peices of memory from ~4k sized slabs for speed.
+However, `Buffer.allocUnsafeSlow` should be used for longer lived values.
+While speed isn't the goal using a languages library correctly is still important.

 ## C Implementation Dependencies
 * libc
 * OS provided UDP socket interface
-* libcares: For DNS resolution, can be omitted for direct IP and custom builds.
+* libcares: For DNS resolution, optional for direct IP and custom builds.
 * libsodium: For security.
+Demonstrates efficient and easy-to-use encryption.

-## Sources
+## References | Sources
 1. https://tools.ietf.org/html/rfc768
 1. https://tools.ietf.org/html/rfc8085
 1. https://tools.ietf.org/html/rfc793